rsm-gh/phantom-player/README.md

 1. Download the [stable branch](https://github.com/rsm-gh/vlist-player/archive/master.zip).
 2. Install the dependencies:
-    * Debian based distributions: `apt-get install python3 python3-vlc libgtk-3-0 gir1.2-webkit2-4.0`.
+    * Debian based distributions: `apt-get install python3 python3-vlc libgtk-3-0 gir1.2-webkit2-3.0`.
-    * ArchLinux: `pacman -Suy systemd python vlc gtk3`.
+    * ArchLinux: `pacman -Suy python python-vlc gtk3`.

 3. Execute the setup file.

-**Currently I'm working to update the player, and create the version 2.0.
+**Currently I'm working to create the version 2.0.
 When I finish, I'll create some packages for popular distributions & windows.*
 ***If the dependencies are satisfied, the software can be directly launched, the installation is not mandatory.*

 ## Controls